thedynamiclinker/sudocode/lib/bbl1.o.md

 1: Sounds hard.

 0: For real.
-Hell it's hard enough to resolve merge conflicts when you have a compiler to tell you if you made any major mistakes.
+Hell it's hard enough to resolve merge conflicts when you have a compiler to tell you if you made any big mistakes.
 Can't imagine doing it in English.

 1: I thought this was Hebrew.

 0: Yeah whatever, same thing.

+1: How---

 ![[bible-git-blame-07.jpg]]